+We also provide optimized implementations for platforms supporting the AVX2 instruction set.
 For Haraka, it is especially relevant to also examine platforms that have the AES-NI instruction set available.
-We used the same system as described above, this time including the march=native compiler flag.
-Performance results are listed in Table 5.
+We used the same system as described above, this time including the march=native compiler flag, as well as flto and fomit-frame-pointer.
+Performance results are listed in Table 5, Table 6 and Table 7.